Welcome to Sunroom Installation Training by Craft-Bilt.

 - Resolve issues in a timely manner

-Workers have a responsibility in Health & Safety as well:
+Workers have a responsibility for Health & Safety as well:

 - Wearing approved footwear, safety goggles, etc. and other items as directed